Search for a property and see it's band

 If your property falls into either of these categories, please contact us so that we can cancel any premium that you have been charged.

 You can also find more information and advice on how to bring your empty property back into use on the empty residential properties page.

-From 1 April 2013 there will be no discount on these properties whilst they remain substantially furnished.
-So this means that a full (100%) charge will be payable.
+There is no discount on properties that are unoccupied and substantially furnished.
+This means that a full (100%) charge will be payable.

 If you think that you or your property should not be subject to a council tax charge, you may appeal to the council tax office.
 Please contact us.